neogeo-mzs/Mezz-Estate-NeoGeo-Audio-Driver/README.md

 ## BUGS

 ## TODO
-* Rearrange WRAM (use one array of structs instead than multiple arrays)
+* Rearrange FM WRAM (use one array of structs instead than multiple arrays)
 * Redo FM pitch offset and slide implementation

 ## IDEAS